Stanton Barrett Motorsports: Car No. 95 history

 Barrett started his own Cup team in 2005 following his release from Front Row Motorsports.
 The team made four races of the seven races it attempted with his best finish being a 41st at Bristol Motor Speedway in August driving the No. 95.
 In the 2006 season, SBM attempted 15 and made six races with a best finish of 33rd at Phoenix.
 The team ended the season with sponsorship from QualityMetric though a partnership with Ware Racing.

+In 2007, Barrett did not field his No. 95 car in any races and returned to Ware to attempt the Daytona 500 in their No. 30 car as well as the Bristol Night Race for Front Row Motorsports in their No. 34 car, failing to qualify for both.